 A typical interview day consists of Radiology Conference or Grand Rounds attendance, interviews with faculty physicians (usually three in total), lunch with the residents, a tour of the Hospital and a brief wrap-up session.

-We offer a one night stay in a nearby hotel, transportation to and from the Hospital for candidates coming from out of town, and a dinner the night before the interview with Miami Children's Hospital Pediatric residents to answer your questions.
+We offer a one night stay in a nearby hotel and transportation to and from the Hospital for candidates coming from out of town.
+The residents will take you out to lunch during your interview day so that you will have time to meet with them and discuss the residency program.

 Stipends and Benefits

-Benefits offered to residents and fellows at Miami Children's Hospital include, but are not limited to, the following:
+Benefits offered to residents and fellows at Nicklaus Children's Hospital, formerly Miami Children's Hospital, include, but are not limited to, the following:

 - Competitive salaries (vary according to the postgraduate level)